mardini1974/Wizards/README.md

   Just move the tool ( or visual touch probe) until you get a touch on one side ( for example on X axe to the right) then press ("+X" button) to save X value, then move to the opposit direction till you get a touch then press ("-X" button).

-Go back to middle ( eye sight ) then repat on the Y axe.
+Go back to middle ( eye sight ) then repeat on the Y axe.

 **Important!! _click on "Calc.
 Center"_ to display the center coordinates.**

-You can click on ("Goto Center X" button) to move to the center then repeat for Y  axe ("Goto Center Y" button)or you can move directly to the center ("Goto Center" button).
+You can click on ("Go to Center X" button) to move to the center then repeat for Y  axe ("Go to Center Y" button)or you can move directly to the center ("Goto Center" button).

 You can use  the arrow buttons on the wizards for movement or your manual buttons on Linuxcnc program. speed of movement can be changed through a speed slider [0% ..
-100%] of your max velcity (linuxcnc ini file) increments can be selected for movement ( no Continous movement!! ) be carefull not to use it in linuxcnc screen.
+100%] of your max velocity (Linuxcnc ini file) increments can be selected for movement ( no Continuous movement!! ) be careful not to use it in Linuxcnc screen.

 You can use key board keys for movement.